-To ensure proper operation of the jacks, lubricate the grease fittings located on the leveling jacks.
+- To ensure proper operation of the jacks, lubricate the grease fittings located on the leveling jacks.
 Refer to Jack Maintenance.
-For maintenance interval information, refer to Basic Maintenance Schedule.

-- 5. Connect any trailer wiring to the tow vehicle.
+For maintenance interval information, refer to Basic Maintenance Schedule. - Connect any trailer wiring to the tow vehicle.
 Check for proper operation of the directional and brake lights. - 6.
-Verify the enclosure is properly latched and the mast cradle lock is in place. - 7.
-Verify the doors are properly latched. - 8.
+Verify the mast cradle lock is in place. - 7.
+Verify the doors and enclosure are properly latched. - 8.
 If driving over rough ground, remove the bulbs from the light fixtures. - 9.
 Check for proper inflation of the trailer tires.
 For maximum tire pressures, refer to Specifications. - 10.
 See Figure 3-12.
 Check the wheel lugs.
 Tighten or replace any lugs that are loose or missing.
 If a tire has been removed for axle service or replaced, tighten the lugs, in the order shown, to the following specifications: